afeld/bootstrap-toc/index.md

 ## Contributing

 Questions, feature suggestions, and bug reports/fixes welcome!
-To test, take a look at the various files under the `test/templates/` directory.
+To test, take a look at the various files under the `test/templates/` directory, and open up [`test/index.html`](test/index.html) to run the automated tests.